CubicZebra/informatics/docs/source/tutorial/tut_pipe.rst

 Different from automation experiment which can export the computed results, the automation testing only records the exit code.
 If the pipeline exits with raised exception, related information will also be noted.
 Similar as :code:`experiments` in :numref:`run auto experiment`, this meta implementation :code:`funtest` is in the same namespace.
-It can test for dataflow functions, unit and pipelines defined via this framework.
+It can test for informatics functions, unit and pipelines defined via this framework.

 .. figure:: https://cdn.jsdelivr.net/gh/CubicZebra/PicHost@master/misc/auto_test.jpg
    :name: automation testing result